 Other than that, it has pretty much all the same specifications as the bigger model.
-It also comes with the reliable and efficient 13A/1550 W motor outputting 16 CFM and a maximum temperature of 1100ºF.
+It also comes with a reliable and efficient 13A/1550 W motor outputting 16 CFM and a maximum temperature of 1100ºF.

 For another high-quality heat gun that will last a lifetime, look for the Black & Decker HG1300 model.
 Two temperature settings are pre-programmed and can be selected using a trigger switch.
-Be warned that the lowest setting can’t really go below 750ºF so if you plan to use it for craft making and delicate work, it may not be the heat gun for you.
+Be warned that the lowest setting can’t really go below 750ºF.
+So, if you plan to use it for craft making and delicate work, it may not be the heat gun for you.

 The Wagner HT100 has an interesting retro look.
 Most Wagner tools, in fact, either look really futuristic or kinda retro.
 It’s really a matter of taste here.
 Some like it, some don’t.
 But aside from the look, they make really outstanding tools.
 Well-built and well-designed, they usually last for years.

-In term of performance, it does what it has to do.
+In terms of performance, it does what it has to do.
 The HT1000 is powered by a 1200w motor and two temperature settings can be selected for your convenience.
 Based only on the numbers, it doesn’t look like much but the 4100 Btu output can easily remove multiple layers of paint without any effort.